 Mr. Harris graduated from Lee Academy in 1980 and went on to Husson University, where he earned a Bachelor of Science degree in Recreation Management, in addition to receiving his certification to teach Physical Education from the University of Maine.
 While a senior at Husson, he traveled to Lee each night to coach varsity basketball, beginning here as a full-time educator in 1985.
 He lives in Lee with his wife Patty, daughter Brooke ’08, and son AJ ’11.
 Mr. Harris particularly enjoys baseball, having played at Marietta College and at Husson, as well as in Florida in the minor leagues of professional baseball.
 He is an avid golfer, has coached L.A. baseball for many years, and he loves the outdoors, especially hunting and fishing.
 Mr. Harris serves as the Athletic Director and continues to coach Lee Academy boys’ varsity basketball.
 His 2011 team won the Class C State Championship.
 He also coached girls’ soccer for 13 years.

-Holly is Dean of Students and Assistant Principal at LA, after serving for many years as a mathematics teacher and math team coach at Mattanawcook Academy.
+Holly has been at Lee Academy since 2015 and is currently Assistant Head of School.
+She also teaches Math courses, coaches the Math Team and works as a Class Advisor.
+She came to LA from Mattanawcook Academy in Lincoln where she worked as a Math Teacher, Math Team Coach and Class Advisor for 14 years.
 She is a 1990 graduate of Mattanawcook Academy.
 Holly holds a BS in Secondary Education from the University of Maine concentrating in Mathematics, and a Master’s in Educational Leadership from the University of New England.
-In addition to coordinating discipline and attendance, she serves as math team coach and teaches mathematics.
-Holly, her husband Andrew, and daughter Delaney live in Lincoln with their two dogs.
+She currently holds certifications with the State of Maine Department of Education as a Building Administrator, Athletic Director, Math Teacher, and Gifted and Talented Teacher.
+In her current role at Lee Academy she oversees discipline and attendance as well as being Residential Life Coordinator.
+Holly strives to make strong interpersonal connections with the students, parents and faculty/staff of Lee Academy.
+Holly, her husband Andrew, and daughter Delaney (Lee Academy Class of 2021) live in Lincoln most of the year with a summer home on Silver Lake in Lee.
 Along with working as an Administrator at LA, Holly is a Registered Maine Guide and she enjoys hunting, fishing and spending time outside with family and friends.

 Mr. Murchison has been the Director of Food Services at LA since 2013.
 Prior to that time, he worked extensively in the foods industry, beginning with many years in places along the east coast.
 He considers himself fortunate to have been mentored by several highly skilled chefs, particularly in the Wilmington, NC region where his own cooking and management styles evolved.
 He has also had the unique experience of catering for the motion picture industry, both on location and in studios, in the southern United States.
 After returning to the Portland, ME area several years ago, he and his wife, April, moved north to Lee, where he has roots; Mr. Murchison’s mother and father live in Lee and his mum, Janet, is a member of the LA Class of ‘63.
 While living in Lee, he was the chef at The Chocolate Grill, a popular Bangor-area restaurant.
 He then worked for several years, throughout eastern Maine, in outside sales and marketing for Sysco Foods Corporation.
 At Lee Academy, Mr. Murchison oversees a staff of nine, which often includes student interns.
 He plans, orders, and prepares/coordinates all meals for both the day and boarding school, and he is responsible for nutrition, campus catering, and overall management of the food services program.